-Is it worth visiting La Mezquita?
 Hell Yeah!!! :-) .
 It is big.
 It is beautiful.
 It is historic.
 Heck, how many times would you come back to Cordoba assuming you were a tourist?
 I bet the answer would be just zero.
 I suggest you ignore all those people that say “Oh, it’s just too touristy a thing to do.
 I am quite okay with just seeing it from the outside”.
+A UNESCO site that is truly worthy.
 Living history.
 If you’re short on time, Cordoba makes for an excellent day trip from Seville, combine with a Cordoba Alcazar tour for a full day even though l would suggest a couple of days in Cordoba to fully appreciate it.

 Pin it for later:

 Have l convinced you to visit Cordoba, and more specifically the great mosque La Mezquita?
 Are you a history or architecture buff and consider this beautiful?
 If not, what is your architectural style favorite?
 If you’ve been, how did you like it, and would you recommend this UNESCO world heritage site?